If you can master lead generation, your business will thrive.

 It differs greatly from a business-to-consumer model, and so too does its marketing strategy.

 When it comes to B2B, your campaign must be geared towards lead generation.
-Which is exactly why 85% of B2B marketers report their top priority is to generate more leads.
+Luckily most B2B marketers know this, and 85% report their top priority is to generate more leads.